 In 1994 Rev Ross Rennie, then a recent Bible college graduate, visited Cambodia for the first time.
-As a result of reading the book Anointed for Burial by Todd and DeAnn Burke several years previously, Ross's wife had received a calling from God to work with Cambodian children.
-At first Ross did not share his wife's interest in Cambodia, but subsequently God spoke to him about sharing the good news with Cambodian people.
+After Ross had been moved by watching the film The Killing Fields, God had spoken to him about sharing the good news with Cambodian people.

 During his 1994 visit Ross stayed with Myers Cooper, who had been working in Cambodia as Administrator for Southeast Asian Outreach (now Cambodia Action) since 1991.
 One Sunday Myers invited Ross to accompany him to the church he attended.
 At that meeting the Holy Spirit came upon the congregation with great power, and Ross received from God a commission to establish a 'Samaritan Trust' that would bring finance and other resources into Cambodia for the work of the Kingdom of God.

 Shortly afterwards Ross met a group of Cambodian church leaders and together they committed themselves to establishing a non-denominational Christian centre on land that had formed part of the 'killing fields', where Cambodian people had been murdered during the Khmer Rouge regime.

 Ross returned to his home in the United Kingdom, where he founded Cambodian Communities out of Crisis (CCC).
 He invited some of his friends to become the first Council members and appointed Myers as CCC's honorary representative in Cambodia.

 CCC began to raise funds, which were initially used to support the newly formed School of Practical Ministry Cambodia (SPMC), while Myers helped to set up SPMC's administrative systems in Cambodia.